Cobb County DUI Lawyers

 Cobb County Police

 The Cobb County Police, by far, make the most DUI arrests in Cobb County.
 The Cobb County Police Headquarters moved its headquarters to 545 S. Fairground Street, Marietta, GA 30060.
-The Cobb Police has a specialized DUI Task Force, making the most DUI arrests in Cobb County.
+The Cobb Police has a specialized DUI Task Force, making the most Driving Under the Influence arrests in Cobb County.
 The Cobb DUI Task Force officers, like all Cobb County police officers, have received a minimum of 16 hours of DUI training in the police academy.
 Most Cobb DUI Task Force officers trained have received an additional 24-hour standardized field sobriety course (SFST) endorsed by the National Highway Traffic Safety Administration (NHTSA).
+Mr. Sullivan received the same DUI training your Cobb DUI officers received.
+This is what sets our Cobb DUI lawyers apart from other lawyers.
 The Cobb County Police Department received a grant in September 2019 for a specialized traffic enforcement unit called H.E.A.T. that will have an additional concentration on DUI detection and enforcement in Cobb County.
 Some Cobb DUI Task Force officers have received additional DUI training, such as ARIDE (Advanced Roadside Impaired Driving Enforcement) or DRE (Drug Recognition Expert).
 The Cobb County Police DUI Task Force Officers are also known for seeking search warrants for blood if a driver refuses to voluntarily submit to a chemical test when arrested for a DUI.
 All Cobb County DUI Task Force officers are certified by the Georgia Bureau of Investigation to operate Georgia’s breath testing instrument, the Intoxilyzer 9000.
 Our Cobb County DUI lawyers also see DUI arrests in Cobb County made by the Georgia State Patrol Nighthawks (DUI task force).
 Georgia State Patrol will also bring their “SCRT” team (Specialized Collision and Reconstruction Team) to investigate if a significant accident occurs.

 How our skilled Cobb County DUI lawyers build a successful defense in your Cobb DUI case: